erik-rosen/can_sniffer_tools/README.md

 ### 1. Baseline Phase
 - The program collects data from all incoming CAN messages.
 - It applies a bitwise AND across all received messages for each CAN ID.
-- The resulting value represents stable bits.
+- The resulting value represents stable bits that do not change during this phase.

 ### 2. Modification Phase
 - The program tracks differences between new messages and the baseline.